Introduction

 |---|---|---|---|

-| Help | F1 | LT+Back/L2+Create | Show context-sensitive help for current screen |
+| Help | F1 | LT+Back / L2+Create | Show context-sensitive help for the current screen |

-| Mod Settings | Ctrl+M | LT+Start/L2+Options | Open mod settings menu |
+| Mod Settings | Ctrl+M | LT+Start / L2+Options | Open mod settings menu |

 | Reset Bindings | Ctrl+Shift+R | — | Reset all mod keybindings to defaults |